nvllsvm/harmonize/README.rst

 * **Not Parallelized** - On a system with eight logical cores and competent disk speeds, encoding a one file at a time is a gross inefficiency.

-Harmonize transcodes to LAME V0, has no dependency on FUSE, and no dependency on external synchronization binaries like rsync.
+Harmonize transcodes to LAME V0, has no dependency on FUSE, and supports parallel copying and transcoding.
 While it currently only transcodes to MP3, it's written in Python.
 This is far more accessible to modification for a Pythonista like myself.

 Installation